 OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 It is a momentous time in our history to visit Cuba!
-Cuba’s rich and indefinable culture makes it one of the most colorful and fascinating places on earth, full of art, culture, entrepreneurialism, culinary surprises, history and music.
+Cuba’s rich and indefinable culture makes it one of the most colorful and fascinating places on earth, full of art, culture, entrepreneurialism, culinary surprises, history, music and dance.

-Join us along with faculty and friends on this exceptional opportunity to visit Cuba yourself on a remarkable 7-day exploration.
-On this support for the Cuban People exchange, you will discover Cuba through the resource that has kept the country vibrant through decades of political strife and isolation from the world: The Cuban people.
+Join us along with faculty, family and friends on this exceptional opportunity to visit Cuba yourself on a remarkable 7-day exploration.
+On this Educational Tour exchange, you will discover Cuba through the resource that has kept the country vibrant through decades of political strife and isolation from the world: The Cuban people.
 Their joys, challenges and unique world outlook will unfold for you through personal meetings and enjoyment of their arts and culture in this program.
 Encounter Cuba through intriguing excursions led by knowledgeable expert guides and personal contact with a variety of Cubans including new business owners, artists, dancers, teachers, budding entrepreneurs, and everyday people.

 Explore Havana’s timeless streets, architecture and famous landmarks.
 Venture into Cuba’s countryside to visit one of Cuba's most notable sustainable farms and enjoy a wonderful farm to table lunch experience like no other.
 This program will show you Cuba’s unexpected delights and the very real struggles of its people.